HorizenOfficial/horizen-academy-v2/docs/zk-rollups.md

 Loopring leverages ZK-rollups on Ethereum to build a fast and low cost DEX and payments protocol.

 ### Immutable X

 Immutable X is an Ethereum based ZK-rollup protocol that is optimized for trading NFTs at lower cost and greater speeds.
 It offers a NFT marketplaces as well as the ability to trade in-game digital assets that are in the format of an ERC-721 or ERC-1155

+### Horizen zk-SNARKs

+Horizen leverages zk-SNARKs in a similar way to how Ethereum mainnet leverages ZK-rollups.

+The main difference is that Horizen offers a set of software development tool kits for launching independent blockchains called sidechains that have the option to submit transcripts to the Horizen main chain using zk-SNARKs.